 With such efforts, the Customer Racing department tried to create the best overall racing package, while taking the opportunity to improve on the existing Elantra where possible; making sure the car delivers the right performance fit for the incredibly competitive TCR category.

 Success of the N Brand in the TCR series

 There is no doubt that Hyundai’s TCR models have been the choice of the champions so far, and the Elantra N TCR is about to maintain the winning streak.

-The i30 N TCR, the first ever circuit-racing car built by the company, was introduced to the class at the end of 2017 season at the Zhejiang International Circuit in China, where it won on debut.
+The i30 N TCR, the first-ever circuit-racing car built by the company, was introduced to the class at the end of the 2017 season at the Zhejiang International Circuit in China, where it won on debut.
 Ever since, the i30 N TCR customers have won back-to-back WTCR drivers’ titles, winning a third of all racing contested in the series to date.
 It granted Hyundai teams with a total of 8 championships in different series in 2019 as well.